 - Riders should be self-reliant and are expected to bring basic tools and know how to use them.

 - Very few of these rides will include a food event (noted on the RBC calendar).
 However, sometimes groups of people will create a social event after the ride on an impromptu basis.

-RBC Mountain Bike Rides and Adventure Rides
+Trail Rides and Adventure Rides

 Other designations, certain rides that are repeated, and some special rides